 While many of his friends either quit the sport or stopped pushing themselves due to injuries, Phelps kept going.

 He couldn’t walk away from a trick, no matter how many times he fell.
-And though he was hobbled by broken bones and concussions, friends say that he was more tormented by his inability to skate the way he used to.
+And though he was hobbled by broken bones and concussions, friends say he was more tormented by his inability to skate the way he used to.

 Phelps was the top editor of Thrasher Magazine for 26 years, but he was unsure about how to write the rest of his own story, Vitello said.